 Disposal and Recycling

-Items with a DOE property number (look for a white barcode tag) must be accounted for, using an Equipment Movement Record, when they are moved, declared excess to our needs, or disposed of.
-This is not, strictly speaking, an EH&S issue, but it often borders upon those matters; contact ATAP property representative Martha Condon for further information.
+Items with a DOE property number (look for a white barcode tag) must be accounted for, using an Equipment Movement Record, when they are moved, transferred to another employee, declared excess to our needs, or disposed of.
+This is not, strictly speaking, an EH&S issue, but it often borders upon those matters; contact ATAP property representative Wes Tabler for further information.

 The Facilities Transportation Group offers courtesy pick-up of many items no longer needed in your lab or office.
 To learn more about this service, see the Courtesy Salvage Pickup Fact Sheet link on the Facilities Division website.